IliaIdakiev/angular-cli-ssr/README.md

 ## Debugging

 * Project is configured for debugging in Visual Studio Code.
-Inside VSC go to the Debug section, select `Launch` to start the application with node or `TS Launch` to start it with ts-node and press `start debugging` button. (build process will be started before each launch)
+Inside VSC go to the Debug section, select `Build & Launch` to build and start the application or `Launch` to start without re-building.

 * Brakepoints insede angular code will become active when `renderModuleFactory` inside `./src/server.ts` is called.

 ## Using 'ng g' / 'ng generate'

-* `-m path/to/some.module.browser.ts` must be provided if we are adding a component to a borwser module.
+* `-m path/to/some.module.browser.ts` must be provided if we are adding a component to a browser module.
 We should manually import the component to the server module if it's needed.